-Appointed as Company Secretary on 16 August 2021.
+Appointed as Company Secretary on 16 August 2021 and ceased 26 July 2024.

 Will is the General Counsel and Company Secretary of PPK Group Limited and specialises in all aspects of commercial law, with a particular focus on contracts and cutting-edge technology transactions.
 Will was Head of Technology (Legal) at ASX Limited where he managed a team responsible for technology, intellectual property and data matters.
 Before this, he held a variety of senior positions in Brisbane, Sydney and London at leading national and international law firms including Allens Linklaters, Gilbert+Tobin and Clifford Chance.